-These processes will affect the seabed, the water column above it, and the surrounding area.
-The scraping of the ocean floor to extract the nodules could destroy deep sea habitats of octopuses, sponges and other species.
-Mining of the vents, which harbour massive animal communities at densities that make them one of the most productive ecosystems on Earth, is likely to stir up sediment that could smother some animals.
+These processes would affect the seabed, the water column above it, and the surrounding area.
+The scraping of the ocean floor to extract the nodules could destroy deep-sea habitats of octopuses, sponges and other species.
+Mining of the vents, which harbour animal communities at densities that make them one of the most productive ecosystems on Earth, is likely to stir up sediment that could smother some animals.
 Other species that are uniquely adapted to the lack of sunlight and high pressure of deep water, could be affected by the noise and pollution.
 Scientists are concerned that not enough is known about these species or ecosystems to establish an adequate baseline from which to protect them or monitor the impact of mining.

-Who will profit from deep sea mining?
+Who stands to profit from deep-sea mining?

 The ISA’s draft regulations state that money received from the proposed royalties or other financial regimes will be subject to a benefit-sharing regime, and distributed among members states, taking into account the interests and needs of developing states, particularly the least developed and land-locked.
 The payment regime is still under consideration and several different economic models are being considered.

 Contractors would have to conduct an environmental impact assessment in line with the rules, regulations and procedures set out by the ISA for mining rights to be granted.
 They will also need to demonstrate financial and technological capacity.
 Some industry groups say they are ready to begin as early as 2023, but most observers say that 2026 is more likely.